A. L. Zissu: Jewish leadership

 Zissu's agenda pitted him against other relief organizers.
 He claimed that Pastor Richard Wurmbrand had kidnapped "three or five children" from an orphanage for Transnistrian survivors, and that he himself stepped in to have them returned.
 Filderman and Zissu had quarreled again before March 1944.
 They each preserved their own channels of communication with the Romanians and Allies who talked peace in Cairo.
 Zissu also had a long-standing conflict with the Greek freighter Yannos Pandelis, who organized sea transports to Palestine.
 Like Filderman, he accused Pandelis of extorting Romanian Jews, and obtained official approval for his ouster.
 In the process, Zissu exposed shady dealings between Lecca and Pandelis: the former reserved special seats on the departing ships, possibly intended for his CE accomplices.
 He appeared before an Antonescu government panel which acknowledged the seriousness of the scandal and recognized the Rescue Committee as the prime authority, effectively legalizing emigration.

 Zissu believed that, with his network of Jewish "favorites", Lecca had attempted to plant the Gestapo in Palestine.
 In the end, the two sides agreed that the alleged spies would not be sent over, though Zissu was also coerced into contributing 75 million lei to a charity run by Maria Antonescu.
-In mid 1944, Mihai Antonescu boasted his defense of Filderman and Zissu's line on emigration, against notes of protest from both Joachim von Ribbentrop and Amin al-Husseini.
+In mid-1944, Mihai Antonescu boasted his defense of Filderman and Zissu's line on emigration, against notes of protest from both Joachim von Ribbentrop and Amin al-Husseini.
 According to historian Dalia Ofer, he could now count this younger Antonescu as a friend—since Antonescu was "the chief Rumanian proponent of disengagement from Germany, whose position steadily improved as the notion of an Axis victory faded."
 After ousting Pandelis "out of fundamentally positive motives", Zissu took over as head of the Romanian Red Cross emigration committee, in direct contact with the Rescue Committee's Mossad LeAliyah Bet and Shaul Meirov.
 Mossad agents found him to be a belligerent egoist and an obstacle to the success of Zionism.
+Rudich similarly noted that Zissu greatly enjoyed the attention he got from "the Antonescus", as well as from the lesser officials, and that such "pride" was hampering actual emigration efforts.
 However, Zissu was held in high esteem by those who reached Palestine, and this impressed the Rescue Committee.